commercetools/sphere-node-product-csv-sync/README.md

     -h, --help             output usage information
-    -c, --csv <file>       CSV file containing products to import -l, --language [lang]  Default language to using during import publish                When given, all changes will be published immediately
+    -c, --csv <file>       CSV file containing products to import -l, --language [lang]  Default language to using during import --publish                When given, all changes will be published immediately
 ```

 ### CSV Format